shanelord01/hass-firewalla-ng/README.md

 ---

 ## Changelog

+### v2.4.1
+- Fix stale device tracking resetting on every HA restart — last-seen timestamps are now persisted to disk via `homeassistant.helpers.storage` and loaded before the first poll, so stale-day counters survive restarts correctly
+- Timestamps are written only when a device transitions from present to absent — no per-poll disk writes
+- Timestamps older than `stale_days × 2` are pruned on load to prevent unbounded storage growth
+- Add linked device name and ID to alarm binary sensor attributes — `device_name` and `device_id` attributes now show which network device triggered the alarm (sourced from `alarm.device.id`, resolved against the live devices list)

 ### v2.4.0
 - Add **Firewalla MSP** service device with 4 always-on fleet health sensors: Online Boxes, Offline Boxes, Total Alarms, Total Rules — sourced from `GET /v2/stats/simple`